Perinatal Trauma Therapy

 Is perinatal trauma showing up in your life?

-Perinatal trauma can show up in sneaky ways—here’s how to tell if it’s time to get some support:
+Perinatal trauma can show up in subtle, unexpected ways.
+Here’s how to tell if it might be time to get some support:

-You can’t stop worrying that something’s going to go wrong with your baby or your health.
+• You can’t stop worrying that something’s going to go wrong with your baby or your health, even when everything seems fine.

-You feel emotionally numb or disconnected from your baby, partner, or yourself.
+• You feel emotionally numb or disconnected—not just from your baby, but from your partner or even yourself.

-You’re constantly anxious, exhausted, or overwhelmed, and no amount of sleep seems to fix it.
+• You’re constantly anxious, exhausted, or overwhelmed, and no amount of sleep or self-care seems to help.

-Your relationships are suffering because you’re carrying emotional baggage from your past or your birth experience.
+• Your relationships are struggling because you’re carrying emotional baggage from your past or your birth experience.

-If any of this sounds like you, it’s time to talk to someone.
-Perinatal trauma doesn’t just go away on its own.
-Therapy can help you process it, heal, and move forward with the tools you need to thrive as a parent and a person.
+If any of this resonates with you, it might be time to talk to someone.
+Perinatal trauma doesn’t just disappear on its own, but therapy can help you process it, heal, and move forward with the tools you need to thrive—both as a parent and as a person.

 What are signs of perinatal trauma??